 - Products must have a 12-month shelf life or longer

 Our take on Kickfurther

 Kickfurther is a unique online inventory financing platform that specializes in helping e-commerce and other retail businesses grow.
-It’s one of the few providers that allows you to finance inventory while it’s still being manufactured — most will only fund inventory that’s sitting in a warehouse waiting to be sold.
+It’s one of the few providers that allows you to finance inventory before it’s manufactured — most will only fund inventory that’s sitting in a warehouse waiting to be sold.

-It also claims to be less expensive than alternatives like factoring or purchase order financing.
+It also claims to be less expensive than alternatives like accounts receivable factoring or purchase order financing.
 Companies that work with Kickfurther long-term can often qualify for lower fees.

 The way it works might be a little complicated to someone who isn’t familiar with peer-to-peer lending or crowdfunding.
 However, many customers praise its team for walking them through the initial steps, and generally agree the platform is easy to use.